 Cannot Establish OData Connectivity From Mobile Services¶

-Problem: When attempting to test a connection from Mobile Services cockpit to an OData back end through SAP Cloud Connector, the following message appears:
+Problem: When attempting to test a connection from SAP mobile service cockpit to an OData back end through SAP Cloud Connector, the following message appears:

 Check the path provided and destination configuration, ensure that the OData service is available.

-Workaround: This typically occurs if the Trust relationship is not enabled between Mobile Services and Cloud Connector.
+Workaround: This typically occurs if the Trust relationship is not enabled between mobile services and SAP Cloud Connector.
 The Mobile Service Java applications (

-mobilepreview) must be marked as Trusted in On-Premise Cloud Connector configuration.
+mobilepreview) must be marked as Trusted in On-Premise SAP Cloud Connector configuration.
 See Configure Trust.